 By doing all the telling, you’re leaving no room for the learner to use their brain.
 Letting the learner play a role gives them an opportunity to become interested and engage with the material.

-5) All Looks, No Substance
+5) All Looks, No Usable Enough

 If your course looks great, but no one knows how to use it, your course is a failure.
 While instructions and visual cues as to what the learner is supposed to do tend to not be the most interesting design elements, they are some of the most important.
 If you’re leaving these things out to make room for more graphics, most learners aren’t going to get it.

 While you might be able to get away with this for those who are highly familiar with the technology, newer learners are going to be completely lost and frustrated.
 This will cause them to give up and walk away feeling stupid, the exact opposite of what a learning aide is supposed to do.
 Not only will they not engage with the material if it makes them feel stupid, but they also won't retain it even if they do manage to make it through the course.